Cosmic dust

 Cosmic dust – also called extraterrestrial dust, space dust, or star dust – is dust that occurs in outer space or has fallen onto Earth.
-Most cosmic dust particles measure between a few molecules and 0.1 mm, such as micrometeoroids.
-Larger particles are called meteoroids.
+Most cosmic dust particles measure between a few molecules and 0.1 mm, such as micrometeoroids (<30 μm) and meteoroids (>30 μm).
 Cosmic dust can be further distinguished by its astronomical location: intergalactic dust, interstellar dust, interplanetary dust (as in the zodiacal cloud), and circumplanetary dust (as in a planetary ring).
 There are several methods to obtain space dust measurement.

 In the Solar System, interplanetary dust causes the zodiacal light.
 Solar System dust includes comet dust, planetary dust (like from Mars), asteroidal dust, dust from the Kuiper belt, and interstellar dust passing through the Solar System.
 Thousands of tons of cosmic dust are estimated to reach Earth's surface every year, with most grains having a mass between 10−16 kg (0.1 pg) and 10−4 kg (0.1 g).
 The density of the dust cloud through which the Earth is traveling is approximately 10−6 dust grains/m3.

 Cosmic dust contains some complex organic compounds (amorphous organic solids with a mixed aromatic–aliphatic structure) that could be created naturally, and rapidly, by stars.
 A smaller fraction of dust in space is "stardust" consisting of larger refractory minerals that condensed as matter left by stars.

 Interstellar dust particles were collected by the Stardust spacecraft and samples were returned to Earth in 2006.